-AP Explains: How retirement legislation impacts consumers
+AP Explains: How retirement legislation impacts you

 Americans generally do not have enough saved for retirement and Congress is considering a number of measures to address that.

 There are a few retirement-related bills of note making their way through Congress.
 One in particular, the Secure Act, gained significant traction this week.
 The House voted to approve it Thursday and it is widely expected to move forward in the Senate.
-Some experts are saying it is one the most important potential changes to retirement rules seen in years.
+Some experts are saying it is one of the most important potential changes to retirement rules seen in years.

 WHAT IS IT?